 Tremors in dogs are involuntary, rhythmic twitches of the muscles that contract and relax, which usually results in a back-and-forth movement of one or more parts of the body.
 Tremors can vary in how rapid or slow the vibrations happen.
 Dogs may shiver or shake for several reasons.
 They may shake from excitement, because they are cold, when they experience pain, as a result of illness or medical conditions, or for reasons that are completely unknown.
-Some dog breeds are predisposed to tremors.
+Some dog breeds inherit a predisposition to tremors.
 If you see the signs of tremors in your dog, it is best to consult your veterinarian so they can determine if the cause is benign or serious and prescribe treatment accordingly.
 Here is what you should know about the symptoms, causes, and treatments for tremors in dogs.

 Symptoms Of Tremors In Dogs